sarahliz24/aeh_art/README.md

 ## Imagery
 Imagery was chosen to complement the science theme.
 The site concept is designed to reflect the layers of soil in a soil profile (as in much of the artist's art).
 The header of ferns represents the top layer/surface, and the colours get darker as the user travels towards the footer, as in many soil profiles.
 The background of most of the site was kept simple as a plain slate gray background so as not to distract from the artwork.
 The text section on the index page has a background of rocky dark soil, and the footer acts as the bedrock of the layers in strong black.

+The icons are from <a href="https://fontawesome.com/" target="_blank">fontawesome</a>, and used to support clean and intuitive user experience.

+### Artwork
+* All soil profiles are provided courtesy of the Hewitt Family Trust, and are the artist (Allan E Hewitt's) own work.
+* 'Dust to Dust' is provided courtesy of the Hewitt Family Trust, and is the artist's own work.
+* Photographs of the artist are provided courtesy of the Hewitt Family Trust.
+* Other artwork (landscapes and other categories) are royalty free images from <a href="https://pixabay.com/ " target="_blank">Pixabay</a>.
+They were chosen due to their similarity to the landscape and other art created by the artist.
+It is intended that these images will be replaced with the artist's own work in the future.

 ## Wireframes

 Wireframes for the project are below.
 Mobile and desktop wireframes were produced using <a href="https://balsamiq.com/" target="_blank">Balsamiq</a>, and main concept visual design page was constructed with <a href="https://www.canva.com/" target="_blank">Canva</a>.
 Final product is broadly consistent with the intention and design of the wireframe designs.